humberto-ortiz/pelican-test/content/pages/teaching/compilers2019.md

 (Certificación JS 13 2009-2010).
 It is in no way intended to be a legal substitute for the original document, written in Spanish.

+## Policy on sexual discrimination or harassment

+The University of Puerto Rico prohibits discrimination based on sex, sexual orientation, and gender identity in any of its forms, including that of sexual harassment.
+According to the Institutional Policy Against Sexual Harassment at the University of Puerto Rico, Certification Num.
+130, 2014-2015 from the Board of Governors, any student subjected to acts constituting sexual harassment, may turn to the Office of the Student Ombudsperson, the Office of the Dean of Students, and/or the Coordinator of the Office of Compliance with Title IX for an orientation and/or a formal complaint.

 ## References

 1. Andrew W. Appel.
 (1998) [Modern Compiler Implementation in